lucydot/slides/Python_2011/Python_2011.md

 #### Setup (Thumbs up when complete)

+- Add your name to the etherpad [https://etherpad.wikimedia.org/p/cdt-renu](https://etherpad.wikimedia.org/p/cdt-renu)
-- Open your Jupyter Notebook
+- Open your Jupyter Notebook (open your terminal / git bash --> `jupyter notebook`)
 - Arrange your screen so you can see my screen (via Teams) and your Jupyter Notebook at the same time
-- Add your name to the etherpad [https://etherpad.wikimedia.org/p/cdt-renu](https://etherpad.wikimedia.org/p/cdt-renu)

 <!--s-->